 No Income Taxes in Texas, But Strict Rules on Payday Loans

-Working and Living in Austin Means Dealing with Long and Hot Summers
+Moving to Austin Texas Means Dealing with Long and Hot Summers

 Before relocating to ATX, let your movers pack all of your summer clothes since the temperatures can get very high here.
 With ten months of warmth and barely noticeable winter, this is the place for all those who enjoy outdoor activities.

-You would not want the heat to ruin the beginning of your new adventure, so if you are relocating on a hot day, and coming from a colder climate, don’t forget to stay hydrated, especially if you’ll be handling the move on yourself, without expert assistance.
+Don’t let the heat ruin the beginning of your new adventure.
+If you are relocating on a hot day, and coming from a colder climate, don’t forget to stay hydrated, especially if you will be handling the move on yourself without expert assistance.
 On the other hand, if you are set on relocating during the winter months, you should know that temperatures won’t be as low as in some northern parts of the country.

 Whatever time of the year you choose to relocate to ATX, you should know it is crammed with plenty of attractions, open-air sports, or walking and biking paths along lakes.